interledger-deprecated/tutorials/letter-shop.md

 ### Sending transfers

-To send an Interledger payment, call the `plugin.sendTransfer` method of any connected Interledger plugin:
+To send an Interledger payment, call the `plugin.sendTransfer` method of any connected Interledger plugin, have a look at [`pay.js`, lines 17-39](https://github.com/interledger/tutorials/blob/master/pay.js#L17-L39):
 ```js
 plugin.connect().then(function () {
   plugin.on('outgoing_fulfill', function (transferId, fulfillment) {
     console.log('Got the fulfillment, you paid for your letter!
 Go get it at http://localhost:8000/' + fulfillment)